Policy

 Saving changes

-Any edit raises a sticky save bar showing how many changes are pending.
-Click Save to apply or Reset to discard.
-Saving is blocked if the block line isn't below the low-trust line.
+Any edit raises a sticky bar at the bottom showing how many changes are unsaved.
+Click Save changes to apply or Reset to discard.
+Saving is blocked while the block line isn't below the low-trust line.
 Changes apply going forward — existing scores aren't recalculated retroactively.

 Tuning tips

 - Global audience?
-The signals no longer penalise night-time activity or run VPN/Tor reputation checks, so travellers and remote teams won't pile into the low-trust band.
+The signals no longer penalise night-time activity, shared IP addresses, many countries or many devices, and they no longer run VPN/Tor reputation checks — those turned out to be almost always wrong on long-lived mobile connections.
+Travellers and remote teams shouldn't pile into the low-trust band.
 If they still do, move to the Relaxed preset.

 - Lots of identified users?
 Leave the trust signals on so your real customers float to the top of the score range.